 What is Bike Club?

 Need to exchange sooner?
-Then don't worry, you can also exchange early for £19.99.
+Then don't worry, you can also exchange earlier for £19.99.
 If you don't need it any more, you can return the bike and cancel your subscription for £29.99.
 This flexibility makes us different to any other bike provider in the world.

 Who is Bike Club for?

 Everyone who wants a high-quality bike with the flexibility of a modern subscription service.
-We are focusing on kids bikes for now, but we do also offer a small range of adult bikes, so we have an option for everyone in your family.
+We are focusing on kids bikes for now, but we may offer a range of adult bikes in the future, so we have an option for everyone in your family.

-Our subscriptions are not intended for people who only want to hire a bike for one or two months: the Bike Club is for people who want to get involved in cycling over the long term; reducing waste and saving money.
+Our subscriptions are not intended for people who only want to hire a bike for one or two months: Bike Club is for families who want to get involved in cycling over the long term; reducing waste and saving money.

 Where does Bike Club operate?

 Since we deliver the bikes to your home, we are available in the majority of the UK, excluding the Highlands and Islands, Northern Ireland, Isle of Wight and Isle of Man.